betaflight/betaflight/.devcontainer/README.md

 For pure SW development or for cases where the flashing is done with the betaflight app this is irrelevant.

-These instructions are tested on Void Linux but should apply to any Linux distro - no Mac OS or Windows.
+These instructions are tested on Void Linux but should apply to any Linux distro - no macOS or Windows.
 If you have issues creating the container on those platforms remove the `"--volume=/dev:/dev"` line.
 You will lose the HW access from the container but you can still develop code as long as you flash with the betaflight app.